t1ppu/t1ppu.github.io/README.md

-# Portfolio page made using Github pages
+# Personal Blog page hosted on Github pages

 Used Academic Pages template for the design. ([Link](https://academicpages.github.io/))